unixwzrd/unixwzrd.github.io/utils/bin/watchers/README.md

 The general file watcher (`utils/bin/file_watcher.py`) monitors the `html/` directory for file changes and automatically runs all Python scripts in this directory.

+## Dynamic Reloading

+**No restart required!** The file watcher automatically detects when you add, modify, or remove scripts in this directory and reloads them immediately.
+You'll see messages like:
+- `🆕 New watcher script detected: my_new_watcher.py`
+- `🔄 Watcher script modified: existing_watcher.py`
+- `🗑️ Watcher script removed: old_watcher.py`

 ## Adding a New Watcher

 1. Create a new Python script in this directory